z0r0z/majeur/docs/src/0-to-hero-2.md

 In this tutorial, you'll write a script that:
 1. Connects to the Sepolia network
 2. Fetches all proposals from a DAO
-3. Filters to show only proposals you haven't voted on
+3. Filters to show only ACTIVE proposals that you haven't voted on
 4. Checks if you have any claimable futarchy rewards
 5. Claims those rewards if available